DO4TECH/01-Learn-Rust/README.md

 Than click on *Open Folder* in the welcome screen or from the menu click *File > Open Folder* and then select */home/rustdev/projects/hello_world*.

-Due to the "bug" explained before the *rust-analyzer* extension should ask you for downloading the *rust-analyzer* binary.
+Due to the "bug" explained before, the *rust-analyzer* extension should ask you for downloading the *rust-analyzer* binary.

 Once done, open the */home/rustdev/projects/hello_world/main.rs* file.
 Now you can run your first Rust program by simply clicking *Run* above the *main* function definition.